Registration open for Leprechaun-a-thon

 Pre-registration costs $25 for the 5K and $20 for the walk.
 Kids age 12 and under and groups of 10 or more athletes can register for $20 by visiting the Rome-Floyd Parks and Recreation administration office at 1 Shorter Ave.

-Packet pickup begins on Thursday, March 14 at the RFPRD administration offices for groups from 1 to 5 p.m. and for everyone else from 5 to 8 p.m.
+Packet pickup begins on March 14 at the Rome Floyd Parks and Rec administration offices for groups from 1 to 5 p.m., and for everyone else from 5 to 8 p.m.
 Packet pickup is also available on Friday from 10 a.m. to 6 p.m. and at Bridgepoint Plaza on race day starting at 6 p.m.

 The 5K race is chip timed with awards going to the top three male and female finishers in each age group as well as awards going to the overall male and female winners, male and female masters winners and grandmasters winners.
 The awards ceremony will follow the race on the Town Green.

 All registered racers and walkers will also get a special armband, giving them discounts to downtown businesses and restaurants.
-To be guaranteed a race t-shirt, please register online by March 3.
+To be guaranteed a race T-shirt, register online by March 3.